-- 4.13 Analysis within the affordable housing Chapter of the HNSG also contained a significant amount of other data, but data which is not directly impacted by the projections used.
-Below is a brief summary of the information: - Data was drawn from Land Registry and ONS private rented sector data to establish the entry-level prices and rents in each area.
+- 4.16 Analysis within Chapter 6 (affordable housing need) of the HNSG also contained a significant amount of other data, but data which is not directly impacted by the projections used.
+Below is a brief summary of the information, and the reader should refer back to the HNSG report for detailed information. - Data was drawn from Land Registry and ONS private rented sector data to establish the entry-level prices and rents in each area.
 This data was for the year to March 2020.
-It is not available to March 2021; - Income estimates were made for 2019 (drawing on a range of sources).
-Whilst many of the sources used have not been updated, there is now some income information (from the Annual Survey of Hours and Earnings) to 2020; - Within the modelling, estimates of the supply of re-lets, affordable home ownership re-sales and 'cheaper' market dwellings have been estimated.
+It is not available to March 2021;

+- Income estimates were made for 2019 (drawing on a range of sources).
+Whilst many of the sources used have not been updated, there is now some income information (from the Annual Survey of Hours and Earnings, ASHE) to 2020.
+For Cambridge this source suggests earnings increased in this period (2019-20) with the opposite being seen for South Cambridgeshire.
+However, it is not considered that utilising this information would have any great impact on the analysis.
+This is partly due to the affordability analysis being based on household incomes (with earnings just used as a check) and the fact that the ASHE source does have quite high error margins, meaning it is difficult to know if the year-on-year changes are just due to statistical significance; - Within the modelling, estimates of the supply of re-lets, affordable home ownership re-sales and 'cheaper' market dwellings have been estimated.
 This dates to a range of timeframes (in 2019 or 2020) and in all cases more recent data would now be available (although unlikely to see any notable changes); - Analysis considered the split of need between social and affordable rented housing.
 Given that this did not directly link to the projections, there is no change to this analysis (although it would be moderately impacted by data about prices, rents and incomes); and - Analysis looked at a range of types of affordable home ownership and the pricing of this housing.
 Again this is not linked to the projections (but again could be moderately impacted by data about prices, rents and incomes).